MeuhMeuhConcept/processor/README.md

 In this example, the `ChainProcessor` __my\_chain__ will receive the two `Processor` __p1__ and __p2__.

 ## What now ?
-The input of the `Request` if no constraint by a type hinting, so you can use really what you want to create your request.
+The input of the `Processor` if no constraint by a type hinting, so you can use really what you want to create your request.
-The `ChainProcessor` can do what you want... if it contains `Processor` can do it.
+The `ChainProcessor` can do what you want... if it contains `Processor` who can do it.